Are Hot Tubs Expensive To Run?

 We recommend that customers look for energy providers who offer lower cost electricity rates at night time, when the ambient temperature is cooler and your hot tub is keeping things warm, as it will mean your heating system kicks in less often, thus consuming less electricity.

-According to WhatSpa, when asked how much does it cost to run a hot tub they say that “the most energy-efficient hot tubs on the market will cost between 75p and £1.00 per day at current energy tariffs of around 12-13p per kWh."
+According to WhatSpa, when asked how much does it cost to run a hot tub they say that “the most energy-efficient hot tubs on the market will cost between 75p and £1.00 per day at energy tariffs of around 12-13p per kWh."

 Remember, you should leave your hot tub running all the time for it to be at its most efficient and make sure when checking or changing an energy tariff to choose the lowest unit rate for electricity, rather than focussing on standing charge.